abhish-knp/ml-models/EDA_UseCase/README.md

-# EDA_data_science
+# EDA_UseCase
-To do Exploratory Data Analysis in depth.
+- To apply method and techniques for optimization and genral purpose use.